errorparker/azure-docs/articles/active-directory/authentication/concept-sspr-licensing.md

 ---
 # Licensing requirements for Azure AD self-service password reset

-In order for Azure Active Directory (Azure AD) password reset to function, you *must have at least one license assigned in your organization*.
-We don't enforce per-user licensing on the password reset experience.
-A proper license is required if a user benefits directly or indirectly from any feature covered by that license.
+In order for Azure Active Directory (Azure AD) password reset feature to be enabled in your tenant, you *must have at least one license assigned in your organization*.

+> [!WARNING]
+> A proper license is required for any user that benefits directly or indirectly from any feature covered by that license.
+>

+Each user requires to have either of the following licenses assigned to them depending on the deployment:

 * **Cloud-only users**: Office 365 any paid SKU, or Azure AD Basic
 * **Cloud** or **on-premises users**: Azure AD Premium P1 or P2, Enterprise Mobility + Security (EMS), or Microsoft 365

 ## Licenses required for password writeback

-To use password writeback, you must have one of the following licenses assigned on your tenant:
+To use password writeback, you must have one of the following licenses assigned on your tenant and user:

 * Azure AD Premium P1
 * Azure AD Premium P2